Polemic is contentious rhetoric intended to support a

 devices with richer capabilities.

-Proof of concept (POC or PoC), also known as proof of principle, is a realization of a certain method or idea in order to demonstrate
+Proof of concept (POC or PoC), also known as proof of principle, is a realization of a certain method or idea in order to demonstrate its

-verifying that some concept or theory has practical potential.
+some concept or theory has practical potential.

 A proof of concept is usually small and may or may not be complete.

-Software prototyping is the activity of creating
+Software prototyping is the activity of creating prototypes

-software development and is comparable to prototyping as known from
+and is comparable to prototyping as known from other fields, such as mechanical

-other fields, such as mechanical engineering or manufacturing.
+engineering or manufacturing.